Buying Real Estate in Egypt (Guide)

-How high are realtors' and lawyers' fees in Egypt?
+How to purchase real estate in Egypt as a foreigner?
+How high are realtors´ and lawyers´ fees in Egypt?
 What about other property purchase costs?

 Foreigners can buy property in Egypt, under Law No 230 of 1996.

 Foreigners cannot buy more than two pieces of real-estate, which cannot exceed 4,000 square meters (sq. m.), and their purpose must be for a family member to live in the property.
 The purchase must have the approval of the Council of Ministers, which takes around two months.